ha5ha6/judy_blog/_pages/cartpole.md

 **Customized Gym Env:**

-- In original gym env, state initialization is U(-0.05,0.05) for 4 states, this small range doesn't encourage thorough state visits in terms of exploration, we changed it to U(-0.26,0.26) for 4 states (further can be changed to U(range of each state))
+- In original gym env, state initialization is U(-0.05,0.05) for 4 states, this small range doesn't encourage thorough **state visits in terms of exploration**, we changed it to U(-0.26,0.26) for 4 states (further can be changed to U(range of each state))
-- also self.theta_threshold_radians = 15 * 2 * math.pi / 360 can be changed to 180 to test the continuous property of the controller (further topic)
+- also self.theta_threshold_radians = 15 * 2 * math.pi / 360 can be changed to 180 to test the property of **continuous controller** (further topic)

 Experimental length: